Mark-Island/App/README.md

-This project contains the code for this organization's [AppFair](https://www.appfair.net) app.

-Quick Start:
+# This Is Your App

+This project contains an [AppFair](https://www.appfair.net) app, which is a free, native, and secure application distribution platform for pure SwiftUI applications.

+To get started building your own app:

 1. Create a new GitHub Organization named *"Org-Name"*.
-The name **must** be two short words (3-8 letters) separated by single hyphen.
-This organization name will be the name of your app.
+This name will uniquely identify your app, and will be the basis of the app's "bundle ID".
+The name must contain only alphanumeric characters (A-Z, a-z, and 0-9) and a single hyphen (-)
 2. [Fork the appfair/App repository](https://github.com/appfair/App/fork) into your "Org-Name" organization.
 You can now check out your version of the app at https://github.com/appfair/App/fork is
 3. [Edit Sources/App/App.swift](../../edit/main/Sources/App/App.swift) and add your code to the app.
 4. [Create a Pull Request](../../compare) with your changes.